KANUBALAD/Lik-Aikuma_dataCollection/README.md

 ## 5. Application:

-Usally, it is hard getting data for low-resource languages.
+Usually, it is hard getting data for low-resource languages.
 This challenge therefore makes it hard to build useful models for  these languages depsite the huge number of users of these languages.
 This dataset will therefore serve as a start and hopefully additional data will be collected.
 If a large size of the data is collected, one can build a well developed speech to text model.

 ## 6. Challenges